© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crickadarn Camp is a scheduled monument protected by Cadw under reference BR033.
 View the official record →

-Crickadarn Camp is a medieval enclosure located in Breconshire, Wales, designated as a scheduled ancient monument under reference BR033.
+Crickadarn Camp is a medieval enclosure located in Breconshire, Wales, and forms part of the recorded archaeological heritage of the region under Cadw's scheduling system.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR033.

 Crickadarn Camp dates from the medieval period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crickadarn Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR033.